dell/csm-docs/content/docs/release/_index.md

 ## Container Storage Modules Release and Support Lifecycle:

-Container Storage Module Release and Support Lifecycle document helps CSM developers to better plan deployments and encourage timely upgrades that pull in the latest functionality and fixes.
+Container Storage Modules Release and Support Lifecycle The Container Storage Module Release and Support Lifecycle document helps CSM developers plan deployments and encourage timely upgrades for the latest functionality and fixes.

-As part of Container Storage Modules Release and Lifecycle Management, we follow the below policies
+**Policies:**

-* Every Container Storage Modules release is under full support for 12 months.
-Please refer to the matrix for the GA and EOL dates of the supported Container Storage Modules versions.
+- Each release is fully supported for 12 months.
+Refer to the matrix for GA and EOL dates of supported versions.

-* If you are running a version of Container Storage Modules that’s more than 12 months old, you must upgrade to a newer Container Storage Modules version or submit your cert-csi test results to us to be covered Dell support.
+- If running a version older than 12 months, upgrade to a newer version or submit cert-csi test results to Dell support.

 <br>
 {{<table "table table-striped table-bordered table-sm">}}